 SELECT * FROM Employee;

 The WHERE clause is a filter statement.
-It is used to fetch filtered records that satisfy some specific condition.
+It is used to fetch filtered records that satisfy some specific conditions.
 This condition is associated with the WHERE keyword in its syntax.

 It is generally used with the SELECT statement.